Do you plan on working as a teacher abroad? If so, you might like to try to apply for the JET Programme.

 The JET Programme is one of the largest exchange programs in the world.
 It has gained an excellent reputation globally over the last 30 years.
 Japan’s Ministry of Foreign Affairs, through its Japanese Embassies and Consulates in participating countries, facilitates the recruitment, application, and selection process for the JET Programme.

-The Japan Exchange & Teaching (JET) Program is for all young University graduates to work in Japan as a Teacher.
+The Japan Exchange & Teaching (JET) Program is for all young University graduates to work in Japan as Teacher.

 Assistant Language Teachers (ALTs) will work in private or public schools, or local boards of education in the prefecture or municipality they will be assigned to.
 Their primary task is to assist the Japanese Teachers of English to prepare teaching materials and plan and supervise extracurricular activities for students.